Emily Ratajkowski addresses Adam Levine Scandal: ‘It’s predatory, manipulative’

 Wednesday Sep 21, 2022

-Emily Ratajkows talked about the Adam Levine's infidelity scandal following her split with husband Sebastian Bear-McClard, who allegedly cheated on her.
+Emily Ratajkowski talked about the Adam Levine's infidelity scandal following her split with husband Sebastian Bear-McClard, who allegedly cheated on her.

 The model seemingly slammed actor Sara Foster for blaming Sumner Stroh, who claimed of having a year-long affair with the Maroon 5 singer, of getting involved with a married man.